 Estimated value of benefits.
-The following table presents our reasonable estimate of the benefits payable to our named executive officers under our agreements, assuming that the triggering event (either a change of control, a qualifying termination in connection with a change of control, death or disability, or a qualifying termination not in connection with a change of control) occurred on June 30, 2021, the last business day of fiscal year 2021.
-The table excludes benefits provided to all employees, such as accrued vacation, and benefits provided by third parties under our life and other insurance policies.
-It includes benefits under disability insurance policies not provided to all employees.
+The following table presents our reasonable estimate of the benefits payable to our named executive officers under our agreements, assuming that the triggering event (either a change of control, a qualifying termination in connection with a change of control, death or disability, or a qualifying termination not in connection with a change of control) occurred on June 30, 2022, the last business day of fiscal year 2022.
+Our closing stock price on the NYSE on June 30, 2022 was \$209.63.
+The table excludes benefits provided to all employees, such as accrued vacation, and benefits provided by third parties under our health and other insurance policies available to all employees.
 It also excludes the value of the named executive officer's deferred compensation account, which would be payable on termination of employment for any reason.
 While we have made reasonable assumptions regarding the amounts payable, there can be no assurance that in the event of a triggering event our named executive officers would receive, in addition to the cash compensation earned for the period, the amounts reflected below.
-The compensation amounts for our Australia-based named executive officer is presented in US dollars based on the exchange rate in effect at the close of business June 30, 2021 of .7495 USD to 1 AUD.
+The compensation amounts for our Australia-based named executive in effect at the close of business June 30, 2022 of .6898 USD to 1 AUD.
+Dr. Hollingshead is not included in the table below as